Aryan-CC/Infra-Monitoring/exercise4.md

 1. As you will be integrating this with logic app, skip the notification configurations and click on **Next: Actions >**.

+   >**Note:** You can configure notifications with specific conditions to implement escalation policies.
+By defining actions based on severity or priority, you can ensure that relevant stakeholders are notified at different stages of the process.
+For example, when an issue is not resolved within a predefined time, a notification can be sent to a higher-level team or manager for escalation.

 1. In the Actions pane, select **Action type** as **Logic App (1)** and provide **Name** as **ITSM Records (2)**.
 Click on **edit (3)** to configure the logic app.

    ![](./media/alrtimg9.png)